We love to give back with time, resources and an open heart

 The trip was lead by Dr. Peter Morgan who has a practice in NY and has made it his mission to travel to deprived third world countries to heal where he is needed.
 His focus has recently become Haiti.
 In the states, he has a Haitian patient, Surrell, who drives a cab and sends money back to his family in Haiti.
 Two days after the earthquake Dr. Morgan and Surrell and went to Haiti for relief work.
-Upon their arrival they discovered that children were being left at Surrell’s home after they lost their parents in the earthquake because the community knew they’d have the best chance to be fed there since Surrell, as poor as we would see his lifestyle to be, was considered wealthy by Haitian standards.
-Four months later Surrell and his wife Sheila’s home is now a make shift Chiropractic Orphanage thanks to Surrell and Dr. Peter Morgan.
+Upon their arrival, they discovered that children were being left at Surrell’s home after they lost their parents in the earthquake because the community knew they’d have the best chance to be fed there since Surrell, as poor as we would see his lifestyle to be, was considered wealthy by Haitian standards.
+Four months later Surrell and his wife Sheila’s home is now a makeshift Chiropractic Orphanage thanks to Surrell and Dr. Peter Morgan.

 Dr. Tenesha headed on her first mission trip shortly after the January Earthquake in 2010.
-During this mission she and other Doctors and students stayed in tents on the roof of this orphanage/house and we were gifted the pleasure of spending time loving on the kids.
+During this mission she and other Doctors and students stayed in tents on the roof of this orphanage/house and we have gifted the pleasure of spending time loving on the kids.
 Each day they went out into the tent cities and hospitals adjusting people and came home each night greeted by hundreds of little angel smiles.
 These babies taught her a lot about herself.
 “I didn’t know that I could love this much, that this much love even existed.”

 Mission Trip Video